Randomization Inference: Theory and Applications: Approximate Randomization Tests

 \section{Approximate Randomization Tests}

 Our analysis so far has considered settings in which the randomization hypothesis holds exactly (often for only a subset of the null hypothesis of interest).
 We then studied the large-sample behavior of certain tests when the randomization hypothesis does not hold.
 In this section, we consider instead settings in which the randomization hypothesis holds only approximately, for large samples, in a sense to be made precise below.
 As we will see, such a theory can be fruitfully applied for inference in a variety of complicated settings.
 Below, to conserve space, we focus our discussion on regression with clustered data when, in particular, there are a ``small'' number of clusters.
 Here, ``small'' means that there are a fixed number of clusters that do not diverge with the sample size.
+For example, we may measure outcomes for individuals residing in a small number of villages or attending a small number of schools.

 This setting is sufficiently general to accommodate a variety of applications -- time series regression, differences-in-differences with a ``small'' number of clusters -- but the underlying idea is considerably more general and can be applied to many other contexts.
 See, in particular, \cite{canay2018approximate} for an elegant application to regression discontinuity design.\footnote{\cite{cattaneo2015randomization} also develops a method based on randomization for inference on a regression discontinuity.}